 - In the case of an unplanned absence, parents/carers are expected to notify the College each day of their child’s absence.
 They will be asked to give a reason for absence and an expected return date.

-- The College Administrator/Student Support Officer will contact home on the first day of absence if the school has not received notification from a parent/carer via telephone.
+- The Key Stage 5 Team will contact home on the first day of absence if the school has not received notification from a parent/carer via telephone.
 This will continue for each day a student is absent and no explanation has been given by a parent/carer.

 - If no contact has been made by the parent/carer by the third day of absence, an email will also be sent home.

 - All students are monitored weekly on their level of attendance as explained below.
-The College Administrator emails an updated Attendance Report to all Sixth Form Tutors every week for consideration in tutor time.
+The Key Stage 5 Team emails an updated Attendance Report to all Sixth Form Tutors every week for consideration in tutor time.

-- The College Administrator sends home a fortnightly attendance email to parents that highlights the fortnightly attendance as well as the cumulative subject attendance for the year.
+- The Key Stage 5 Team sends home a fortnightly attendance email to parents that highlights the fortnightly attendance as well as the cumulative subject attendance for the year.

 90% to 97%